 Web AppBuilder includes many out-of-the-box widgets.
 These widgets provide fundamental functions to easily create web apps.
 Most of them have parameters that allow configuration and customization.
 Widgets added from the Choose Widget window can be set to open automatically when an app starts.
 In general, widgets are categorized as two types: off-panel and in-panel.

-Off-panel widgets can be turned on or off but cannot be removed from an app.
-They can be added to the controller.
+Off-panel widgets are widgets that are not in a panel.
+They can be turned on or off and can be added to the controller.
 The off-panel widgets embedded in a theme display when the Widget tab is activated.
 The following is a list of off-panel widgets:

 - Attribute table—Displays a tabular view of operational layers' attributes.
 Currently, layers from a map service, feature service, and feature collection in the map are supported.